Jaden-Padilla/AZURE-VM-S/README.md

 Whatever be the extent of your requirement, you can scale up using Azure Virtual Machine and streamline your workflows.
 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the Azure Virtual Machine.<br />

 <h2>Video Demonstration</h2>